 We invite you to get involved in this grassroots effort to promote cultural understanding and global peace one friendship at a time.

-Atlanta Ministry with International Students (AMIS) promotes global understanding through friendship and hospitality with international students and scholars in the Greater Atlanta area.
+Atlanta Ministry with International Students (AMIS) promotes cultural and global understanding through friendship and hospitality with international students and scholars in the greater Atlanta area.

 AMIS strives for a more peaceful, welcoming, and connected world through international friendship.

 AMIS is a faith-based organization that respects the faiths and cultural traditions of all who participate with us.

 Our purpose is to "welcome the stranger", and we do not include religious messaging promoting a particular faith as part of our programs.
 We expect volunteers to follow our non-proselytizing policy.

 As members of NAFSA (National Association of International Educators), we are guided by and adhere to NAFSA's Statement of Ethical Principles.

 Each year over 16,000 international students and scholars representing 160 nations come to study in 19 greater Atlanta area colleges and universities.
 These students are the best and brightest of their home countries and the future leaders of the world.
 Coming to a foreign country as an international student can be a lonely and intimidating experience.
 Many are wondering whether they will be welcomed in the US and make American friends.
 Help us to ensure that each international student coming to Atlanta feels welcome, gets invited to a local American home, and makes a life-changing friendship.